EXHIBITION #2

 We accepted their kind invitation and asked the unintentional, unseen, unexhibited and unknown artists of Greater Britain to bring their work for us to display in the greatest museum in the land.

 The results knocked our filthy socks right off.
-In just 3 days we displayed over 200 works to over 100,000 visitors who came to see us at Tate Modern.
+In just 3 days we displayed over 200 works to over 100,000 visitors who came to see us at the Tate Modern.

 Each work was studied by our revolving Board of Trustees, including award-winning journalists Helen Sumpter and Louisa Buck, artists Charles Avery, Wolfe Lenkiewicz and Mathew Weir, museum directors Iwona Blazwick and Jenny Lomax and rock 'n' rollers David Dorrell and Jarvis Cocker.